ABOUT

 Climate-i is working to reduce the world’s most potent and fastest growing emissions: F-gases.
+We are starting by tackling emissions of sulphur hexafluoride (SF6) from electricity grids.

 Fluorinated gases (F-gases) are a family of chemicals that include hydrofluorocarbons (HFCs), perfluorocarbons (PFCs), sulphur hexafluoride (SF6) and nitrogen trifluoride (NF3).
 They are synthetic and do not occur naturally in the environment in significant quantities.